RajSimpi9988/Virtual-Desk-Assistant/ReadMe.md

-# This project is made with the multiple python libraries which help us to implement AI and Advanced Computer Vision.
+# Voice assistant using python libraries ad AI.
   The voice assistant uses multiple pytho libraries which are as follows:

       1)pyttsx3